-The Test Session Roster is a tool used by School Test Coordinators to assign students to test sessions scheduled on the Test Session Master Schedule.
+The Test Session Roster is a tool used by school assessment coordinators to assign students to test sessions scheduled on the Test Session Master Schedule.
 One roster template is provided for the group administered tests (Listening, Reading, and Writing) and another template is provided for the individually administered test (Speaking).
-School Test Coordinators should complete Test Session Rosters in this format, or in a format of their choice.
-They should distribute them to Test Administrators and the teachers of students to be tested at least two days prior to testing.
+School assessment coordinators should complete Test Session Rosters in this format, or in a format of their choice.
+They should distribute them to test administrators and the teachers of students to be tested at least two days prior to testing.
+Blank roster forms are available in the State-Specific Directions.
+These forms may be duplicated as needed.